Damian2512/Codeigniter/README.md

 [Youtube video part eight](https://www.youtube.com/watch?v=WoQTjJepDWM )

-## Contributing
+## My changes
-In this tutorial i have made some changes like an admin rule.
+In this tutorial I have made some changes like an admin rule.
 The account with ID number 1 is the admin.
 With the admin account you can change every post and category even if you didn't make it yourself.

+##Let me know
-If you have updates this code please let me know so that I can update the code for other programmers.
+If you have found errors or made updates by yourself that will come in handy please let me know.